 Yet further aspects of Kyle's practice include counseling clients regarding possible infringement or invalidity issues and transactional work relating to intellectual property (including negotiating both license and settlement agreements).

 Kyle is a frequent author and is often quoted in various media outlets.
 For example, Kyle previously authored an annually updated chapter relating to the intersection of the patent and antitrust laws for Aspen Publishing.
-Additionally, LMG Life Sciences has recognized Kyle as a "Life Science Star" every year since inception of the rankings.
+Additionally, LMG Life Sciences, Euromoney Institutional Investor PLC, has recognized Kyle as a "Life Science Star" from 2012-2015.